 This a more complex chapter (needs more biblical historical background for the proper context) & could be a difficult passage for some to understand it well.
 Unfortunately Calvinists use this chapter 9 to convert people to Calvinism, to convince them of their view on predetermined election, & even use it on the unsaved people or babes in Christ who still don’t understand Bible doctrine properly, causing confusion to many.

-We understand Calvinism is a divisive and controversial issue, but we believe it must be faced because it is growing, and affects the Gospel of Salvation and the very Person of God.
+We understand talking about Calvinism is a divisive and controversial issue, but we believe it must be faced because it is growing, and affects the Gospel of Salvation and the very Person of God.
 Brushing it under the carpet has made the problem worst with time.
 And as some Reformed have recognized ‘What could be more relevant to the Gospel than how sinners are saved? ‘

 What makes things more difficult, is that we know there are many nice, God loving & sincere people involved in this religious system, a lot of them get in it by default, thinking they need to choose between Calvinism or Arminianism.
 But they don’t have to follow any men’s doctrine, just Jesus Christ & His Word.
 Many that follow this doctrine don’t even know who was John Calvin, or haven’t read his writings.